simazarei/School_District_Analysis/README.md

 ![](Resources/School_size_after_changes.png)

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### Analysis for math and reading scores

-*Figure 5:*
+*Figure 5:* Effects on math and reading before change

 ![](Resources/passing_percentage_before_change.png)

-*Figure 6:*
+*Figure 6:* Effects on math and reading after change

 ![](Resources/passing_percentage_after_change.png)

 How does replacing the ninth-grade scores affect the following:

 Math and reading scores by grade

-*Figure 7:*
+*Figure 7:* Math effects on other grades before change

 ![](Resources/math_before_change.png)

-*Figure 8:*
+*Figure 8:* Math effects on other grades after change

 ![](Resources/math_after_change.png)

-*Figure 9:*
+*Figure 9:* Reading effects on other grades before change

 ![](Resources/reading_score_before_change.png)

-*Figure 10:*
+*Figure 10:* Reading effects on other grades before change

 ![](Resources/reading_score_after_change.png)

-Scores by school spending
+*Figure 11:* Scores by school spending

-*Figure 11:*

 ![](Resources/spending_new.png)

+Replacing changes related to Thomas high School caused a very slight improvemnet in overall passing rates.
+And improvmeny for THS as well.